anikoszabo/powerbook/docs/index.md

  * Simulation studies implement the following steps as separate functions to enable easy modification:

-    - A function named `sim_XX_data` to generate random data for a fixed set of parameters.
+    - A function named `sim_XX_data` to generate multiple random data sets for a fixed set of parameters.
-    - A function named `analyze_XX_sim` to analyze one generated data set that produces the summary statistic(s) of interest.
+    - A function named `analyze_XX_sim` to analyze the simulated data that produces the summary statistic(s) of interest for each replicate.
     - A function named `run_XX_sim` to loop through multiple settings for parameters that produces one dataset with all the results.
     - The creation of simulation settings and the display of the simulation results can be in free code.

+ * All new functions have Roxygen-style documentation

+ * A simulation seed is set immediately before any code with randomness, so it can be reproduced as a stand-alone simulation